AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit2.md.txt

 ## 5.2 - Constructors

-A **constructor** in Java is a special method that is used to initialize objects.
+A **constructor** in <mark>Java is a special method that is used to initialize objects</mark>.
 The constructor is called when an object of a class is created.
 It can be used to set the initial values for object attributes/variable names<sup>1</sup>.
 It is possible to write two or more constructors within a program.
 The difference between the constructors are the *parameters* that are defined within the constructor itself.
 This is known as constructor **overloading**.

 Java is a *pass-by-value* language.
 If we pass a primitive value, we are passing a copy of that value.
 So, if we change the value inside a constructor, the value outside the constructor doesn't change.
 However, if we are passing a reference type, we are passing a reference to the data location.
 If we modify the parameter values inside a constructor, then the object changes outside the constructor too!